Gauri2401/Project/README.md

+# Project 1
-# this project is implemented in pyhton
+This project is implemented in pyhton